merty/wordpress-move/readme.txt

 As the warning suggests, you need to make the backup directory writable by the plugin.
 Permission settings vary from server to server so there is no specific value to set the directory permissions to.
 The easiest way to fix this problem yourself is using an FTP client to alter permission settings of the backup directory until plugin successfully creates backup files.
 You may also prefer requesting assistance from your hosting company.

+= What will happen to the FTP Password that is already stored in my database? =

+Visiting the WordPress Move Settings page any time after updating the plugin will remove it from the database permanently.

 == Changelog ==

+= 1.2 =
+* FTP Passwords are no longer stored in the database, for security reasons.
+Visit the WordPress Move Settings page after updating the plugin to remove it from the database permanently.
+* It is now possible to create either a full backup or a database backup, using Backup Manager.
+* Fixed another PHP Catchable Fatal Error some people encounter.
+* Plugin is now really able to check whether importing the database backup was successful or not.
+* Explanations on the Migration Assistant page are replaced with more clear ones.
+* Added meta boxes to the Migration Assistant.

 = 1.1.1 =
 * Transients are no longer included in database backups to reduce the database backup files' sizes.